 Founded in 1993, Barchester started with just one care home.
-We now have over 200 care homes for the elderly and seven independent mental health hospitals across the UK.
+We now have over 200 care homes for the elderly and six independent mental health hospitals across the UK.
 To deliver quality care to all 10,000 of our residents and patients, we employ over 17,000 dedicated people.

 We have remained at the forefront of the UK’s private healthcare sector by providing award-winning care and investing in our employees through training, development and sector-leading rewards.
 With new developments planned for the future, we’ll continue to grow.
 However, we can only achieve our ambition of becoming the UK’s leading provider of care services with the right people – people like you.